CS 201 - Homework 0 - Unix and Java warm-up

 Note that we don't require you to use

-You are welcome to use any editor you want, for instance
+You are welcome to use any editor you want, and most likely Atom

 to Eclipse, an integrated development environment for editing and